ChristinaLK/diploshic-wiki/A-soup-to-nuts-example.md

 may take a while depending on your hardware setup.
 For things to go really fast a GPU would help, but a multicore machine will do fine for our CNN
 ```
-$ python diploSHIC.py train trainingSets/ trainingSets/ bfsModel
+$ diploSHIC train trainingSets/ trainingSets/ bfsModel
 ```
 note that I have specified the feature vector files in `trainingSets/` to be used for both training and testing.
-This is fine, `diploSHIC.py` knows how to handle this.
+This is fine, `diploSHIC` knows how to handle this.
 After 18 epochs of training my optimization run is complete yielding the following
 ```
 total time spent fitting and evaluating: 5230.030000 secs